 In January 2017, the Company signed letter agreements with Gunpoint Exploration Ltd. ("Gunpoint") and Millrock Resources Inc. ("Millrock") to acquire three La Cecilia Margarita concessions owned by Gunpoint, and to acquire the Violeta concession owned by Millrock into a unified Cecilia Gold Project.
-The Company could acquire a 100% interest in the La Cecilia Margarita concessions from Gunpoint with the following terms:
+The Company acquired a 100% interest in the La Cecilia Margarita concessions from Gunpoint in January 2020.